OAKO-UCONN/distributed-systems-journey/README.md

 It would also be interesting to create at least a simple article for each section of the resource you are consuming, to better summarize what you have learned.
 I recommend [DEV](https://dev.to/) to be your blog platform.

 I will also do one challenge from HackerRank in all programming languages I know after finish a section of a resource I'm studying.
 You can see more about this [here](https://github.com/ericdouglas/algorithms-and-data-structures).

+## Execution methodology

+Planning is very important, but the execution is even more!
+To achieve a big goal, we need a very clear and doable strategy.

+With this in mind, I created a personal challenge "1000 days of Distributed Systems Journey".
+You can see more about it [here](1000-days-challenge/README.md).

 ## Distributed Systems Developer Roadmap